chatGPT and You#

 The problem with LLMs is that when it comes to writing code for real data science work (the kind of stuff you’ll be doing in your advanced courses and in your career), LLMs are error-prone and require substantial supervision.
 Moreover, there is good reason to think that this is a problem that our current approach to developing LLMs will never be able to overcome.
 As a result, most practicing data scientists use LLMs like student research assistants—they let the LLMs write the first draft of code, then review and refine the code based on their own expertise.
 This is extremely useful, but it does mean that to use LLMs effectively, a data scientist still has to learn to program on their own.

 And that’s where the danger lies with LLMs: while LLMs are error-prone when it comes to real-world data science projects, they’re shockingly good at the types of basic programming exercises that are the staple of introductory data science and programming courses.
-And that can create a temptation to use LLMs extensively in introductory classes, precluding the development of a strong understanding of the principles of programming and setting one up for problems down the road.
+And that can create a temptation to use LLMs extensively in introductory classes, precluding the development of a strong understanding of the principles of programming.
+That, in turn, means you are likely to be less effective at using LLMs in the longer run.

 The Importance of Active Learning#